 Who Established My Value

 God values me so much that He numbers every hair of mine.
 Number one, number two, number three… How much must God adore someone to number her hair?
 How much must He value her?

-This Bible verse refers to God’s care and compassion – His love.
+This Bible verse refers to God’s care and compassion: His love.
 It isn’t simply about His awareness of the situation.
 It’s about His close attention to even little birds, to every living creature.
 God pays attention to sparrows, and the verse taught me that I have even more of God’s attention than the little birds do, though God also cares for them and all of His creatures.

 How My Value Was Established

 After I realized who established my value and that it wasn’t my mother or my husband whom I needed to look up to for approval, I spent a lot of time thinking about how my value was established.

 Jesus Set Me Free from Feeling Worthless